-To help you get started, I have provided presynthesized versions of all the DMA entities (see the ..edn files in the dram_cores directory).
+To help you get started, I have provided pre-synthesized versions of both DMA entities (see the edif files in the src/ directory).
 You use these cores by including it in your project and instantiating it in a VHDL port map, which is already done for you.
-Unfortunately, you can't simulate edn files, so I have also included a simulation model dram_rd_ram0_0_funcsim.vhdl.
-Similarly, there are also simulation models for the other 3 DMA entities.
-Note that the simulation model uses an extra 0 at the end of the entity name (dram_rd_ram0_0), so you will have to modify the component and port map in wrapper.vhd to use the simulation model, which you should then change back for synthesis.
+Unfortunately, you can't simulate edif files, so I have also included my solution in an encrypted form.
+See the .vhdp files.
+If you are wondering why I provided edif files and the encrypted solution, for some reason Vivado wasn't synthesizing my encrypted files, but simulates them just fine.